sqn175/range_only_CL/README.md

 - CMake: `sudo apt-get install cmake`
 - Boost: `sudo apt-get install libboost-dev`

-Optional (if you build the app with GUI):
+if you build the apps:
-- OpenGL (Desktop / ES / ES2)
-- Glew: `sudo apt-get install libglew-dev`
+- matplotlib-cpp: `sudo apt-get install python-matplotlib python-numpy python2.7-dev`

 ## System requirement
 The system is required to be Little Endian.
 The program is tested on Ubuntu 16.04.